sarthak1598/PyRAT-Remote-Administration-Tool-TROJAN-/README.md

 5. Scheduled keylogging feature .
 6. fetching  system information so giving it a complete featchers of the trojan like software .

+7. Till now it's working is liited to only private local area networks(LAN) , Required to experiment with Port forwarding teqnique to make it work over the WAN(Wide area network) like internet .

+8. Other feature required to be added into the tool is to make the persistent backdoor into the remote machine .

 # Exploitation with ICMP Tunneling to deliver the malicious payload with hiding in the harmless lookinig icmp protocol bypassing the firewalls

 1. ICMP_Server file.